Stokenchurch: Churches

 The Church of England parish church of St Peter and St Paul has a Norman west tower and numerous late-13th and early-14th century features.
 The outer walls are covered in modern pebbledash.
 The north aisle and belltower were added in 1893.

-Stokenchurch's Methodist chapel, built 1893–96, possibly by T.Colbourne of Swindon, is one of the most elaborate in Buckinghamshire.
+Stokenchurch's Methodist chapel, built 1893–96, possibly by T. Colbourne of Swindon, is one of the most elaborate in Buckinghamshire.
 The chapel was closed in 2019 due to a declining conregation, and was put up for sale the following year.

 Pubs and inns

 Stokenchurch's main landmark is the King's Hotel (formerly the King's Arms Hotel), where King Charles II is reputed to have stayed with his mistress in the 17th century.
 The front of the hotel is 20th century.
-The building sustained serious damage in a fire on the night of the 8th of October 2021.
+The building sustained serious damage in a fire on the night of 8 October 2021.

-Most other pubs and inns from the horse changing heyday have now disappeared, the latest victim being the Four Horseshoes, turned into private dwellings in 2012.
+Most other pubs and inns from the horse changing heyday have now closed, the latest being the Four Horseshoes, turned into private dwellings in 2012.

 This leaves only the small Royal Oak (now operating as a Nepalese restaurant, Gurkha Hut) near the church and the larger and more prominently located Fleur de Lis facing the King's Hotel across the village common and A40.
 Parts of the Fleur de Lis date back to the 16th century.
 It also hosted a very popular music festival on the common called Fleur Fest for about ten years until 2014.